Coprime commutators in profinite groups: Main result

 We introduce another observation that will be useful in the subsequent arguments. \begin{remark} In a profinite group $K$, given $t\in K$ and an open normal subgroup $N$ of $K$, any coset $tN$ contains an element $z$ such that $\pi(z)$ is finite. \end{remark} Indeed, set $\pi=\pi([K:N])$ and write an element $s\in tN$ in the form $s=zw$, where $z$ is a generator of the $\pi$-part of $\langle s\rangle$ and $w$ is a generator of the $\pi'$-part of $\langle s\rangle$.
 It follows that $w\in N$, so $sN=zN$ and $\pi(z)$ is finite.

-For a set of primes $\pi$ we denote by $O_{\pi}(K)$ the unique largest normal pro-$\pi$ subgroup of a profinite group $K$. \begin{proposition} Suppose $G=HA$, where $H$ and $A$ are pronilpotent subgroups, $H$ is normal, and $(|A|,|H|)=1$.
-Then $[H,A]$ is finite-by-procyclic. \end{proposition} \begin{proof} Note that if $A$ is procyclic, then the result follows from Lemma~\ref{000}, and if $H$ is a pro-$p$ subgroup, then the result holds in view of Lemma~\ref{3}.
-Without loss of generality, we can assume that $H=[H,A]$.
-By passing to the quotient $G/\Phi(H)$ we can assume that all Sylow subgroups of $H$ are elementary abelian.
+For a set of primes $\pi$ we denote by $O_{\pi}(K)$ the unique largest normal pro-$\pi$ subgroup of a profinite group $K$.
+Accordingly, if $K$ is pronilpotent we may write $K_\pi$ in place of $O_{\pi}(K)$. \begin{proposition} Suppose $G=HA$, where $H$ and $A$ are pronilpotent subgroups, $H$ is normal, and $(|A|,|H|)=1$.
+Then $[H,A]$ is finite-by-procyclic. \end{proposition} \begin{proof} Without loss of generality, we can assume that $H=[H,A]$.
+Note that if $A$ is procyclic, then the result follows from Lemma~\ref{000}, and if $H$ is a pro-$p$ subgroup, then the result holds in view of Lemma~\ref{3}.
+Therefore the Sylow subgroups of $H$ are finite-by-procyclic.
+We need to show that all but finitely many of them are procyclic.
+Since a pro-$p$ group is procyclic if and only if its quotient by the Frattini subgroup is cyclic, it follows that $H$ is finite-by-procyclic if and only if $H/\Phi(H)$ is so.
+Hence, by passing to the quotient $G/\Phi(H)$ we can assume that all Sylow subgroups of $H$ are elementary abelian.
 Moreover we can also assume that all Sylow subgroups of $H$ are finite.
 Indeed, given a Sylow pro-$p$ subgroup $P$ of $H$, by Lemma~\ref{3} the Sylow subgroup $P=[P,A]$ is finite-by-procyclic and so $P$ is elementary abelian finitely generated and then finite.

 We need to show that all but finitely many Sylow subgroups of $H$ are cyclic.
 Suppose this is false and there are infinitely many noncyclic Sylow subgroups in $H$.
-By taking the product of all cyclic Sylow subgroups of $H$, say $M$, and passing to the quotient $G/M$ we can assume that all Sylow subgroups of $H$ are noncyclic.
-Note that without loss of generality we can factor out over the product of all cyclic Sylow subgroups of $H$, since if after that it turns out that the image of $H$ in the quotient $G/M$ is finite-by-procyclic, then, by Lemma~\ref{abelian_fbp}, $H$ was finite-by-procyclic too.
+Let $M$ be the product of all cyclic Sylow subgroups of $H$.
+It is enough to prove that the image of $H$ in the quotient group $G/M$ if finite-by-procyclic because, then, by Lemma~\ref{abelian_fbp}, $H$ is finite-by-procyclic.
+So without loss of generality we may factor out $M$ and assume that all Sylow subgroups of $H$ are noncyclic.
 Another fact that we will use is the following: when necessary, we can factor out the product of finitely many Sylow subgroups of $H$.